 - Read this manual completely before operating your ATV.
-Make sure you understand all instructions. - Pay close attention to the warning and notice labels on the ATV. - This ATV should not be ridden by anyone under 16 years of age. - This ATV is a high-performance ATV for off-road use only, for sport-type recreational and competitive use by experienced operators.
+Make sure you understand all instructions. - Pay close attention to the warning and notice labels on the ATV. - This ATV should not be ridden by anyone under 16 years of age.

 IMPORTANT MANUAL INFORMATION